Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 Prize Giving (as soon as cricket final is completed)

-Netball Tournament Judge/Referee/Organiser: Bronwyn ZeelieThe tournament caters for the Open A netball teams.
+Netball Tournament Judge/Referee/Organiser: Bronwyn ZeelieThe tournament caters for the U13 A netball teams.

 Three reserves per team are allowed (a total of ten players per team).